A person may wish to defer or delay enrolling in Original Medicare in certain circumstances. However, this may incur penalties and additional costs.

-Medicare is a federal health insurance program for people aged 65 and older, and may also provide benefits for people with disabilities.
+Medicare is a federal health insurance program for people ages 65 and older.
+It may also provide benefits for people with disabilities.

-This article discusses reasons for deferring enrollment in original Medicare, when it can be done, and the possible penalties.
+This article discusses reasons for deferring enrollment in Original Medicare, when a person can defer, and the possible penalties.
 It also looks at Medicare coverage and costs.

 Since many people do not pay a premium for Medicare Part A, a person may decide to enroll in Part A, even if they want to defer Medicare Part B.

-In some situations, Medicare allows people to defer enrolling in original Medicare without paying a penalty, such as if a person is working and their employer has 20 or more employees and offers a group health plan as defined by the IRS.
-Or, if a person’s spouse is working and they are covered by a similar group health plan.
+In some situations, Medicare allows people to defer enrolling in Original Medicare without paying a penalty, such as if a person or their spouse is working and their employer has 20 or more employees and offers a group health plan as defined by the IRS.

 There are two other times when a person can defer enrollment.

-A person with a Health Savings Account (HSA) may want to defer enrolling in Medicare, as contributions to the HSA stops after they enroll.
+A person with a Health Savings Account (HSA) may want to defer enrolling in Medicare, as contributions to the HSA stop after they enroll.
+A person should stop contributing to their HSA at least 6 months before they enroll in Medicare.

-A person is first eligible for original Medicare in their initial enrollment period (IEP), which begins 3 months before the month they turn 65, includes their birthday month and ends 3 months after the month they turn 65.
+A person is first eligible for Original Medicare in their initial enrollment period (IEP), which starts 3 months before the month they turn 65, continues during their birthday month, and ends 3 months after the month they turn 65, lasting 7 months in total.

 People who wait to enroll in Medicare after the IEP and do not qualify to defer may pay a lifetime late enrollment penalty.
 The penalty increases the longer a person waits to enroll.

-The general enrollment period happens every year from January 1–March 31.
-Coverage starts on July 1.
+The general enrollment period happens every year from January 1 to March 31.
 People can sign up during this time if they did not enroll during their IEP or if they are not eligible for a special enrollment period (SEP).

 A person who qualifies for premium-free Medicare Part A can enroll during their IEP, and they will not pay a premium.